Saturday Computer Class: Saturday Mornings 9am-Noon

 Did you know that the library collects food for the Northampton Food Bank and for the Lehigh Valley Animal Food Bank?
 Drop off your non-perishable food items and your pet food items at the library any time that we're open.
 We also collect used ink cartridges for recycling.
 Ink cartridges may be dropped off at the library any time during regular hours.

 The Friends of NAPL purchased a disc repair machine for the library!
 As a service to our patrons, we are willing to clean and repair your music CDs, DVDs, Books on CD, CD-ROMs, or system games for a donation of $2 each, limit 5 discs per month per patron.
 For more information, ask any library staff member.

-The library and the Friends of NAPL are selling the following items: Enjoy the City (Save Around) Coupon Books are $20; library miniatures are $5; green zippered tote bags with pockets and drink holder are $10; and Gertrude Hawk candy bars are $1 each.
+The library and the Friends of NAPL are selling the following items: library miniatures are $5; green zippered tote bags with pockets and drink holder are $10; red insulated lunch bags are $8.00; green drawstring backpacks are $5; and Gertrude Hawk candy bars are $1 each.
 Stop by the library and pick up some of these great items.

 Free Online Courses